cicciolinamiranda/java-gae-boilerplates/README.md

 GAE - Spring Framework Integration - SQL POC
 ==================

-POC (proof of concept) application using GAE and Spring Framework based on existing [work](https://bitbucket.org/lloal/spring-cloud-endpoint-poc) by Jordan and Alvin.

-**NOTE: This is not a demonstration of behavior.
-Rather, this should serve as a template for configuring the frameworks.**

-The goal of this project is to demonstrate the following:

-*   GAE and Spring Framework configuration to take advantage of Spring's IoC Container (a.k.a. dependency injection)
-*   GAE and Spring Boot integration to take advantage of Spring Boot's auto-configurations
-*	Use of Spring Data to interface with MySQL and ultimately Cloud SQL
-*	Demonstrate profile based configuration (dev vs prod)
-*	Demonstrate Maven's multi-module capabilities
-*	(future) Demonstrate GAE Modules
+Working Java project boilerpates for Google App Engine, Cloud Endpoints, and Cloud SQL.
+The samples as of writing are all for SQL databases because they are harder to configure compared to Datastore which practically needs no configuration.

+### Note
+All Spring boilerplates use Spring 4

 ## Modules
-*	spring-boot-gae-sql	(GAE + Spring Boot + Spring Data Auto Configuration)
+*	boot-dataJPA-sql			(Spring Boot + Spring Data JPA with default auto-configuration)
+*   guice-hibernate-sql 		(Google Guice + Hibernate)
-*	spring-gae-sql	(GAE + Spring + Spring Data)
+*	spring-dataJPA-sql			(Spring + Spring Data JPA with traditional annotation based configuration)
-*	spring-gae-compatibility (contains classes customized to merge Spring and GAE features)
+*	spring-gae-compatibility	(contains classes customized to make Spring and GAE features work together)

 ## How to run
 For Eclipse users:

-	.../spring-gae-poc$ mvn clean eclipse:eclipse install
+	$ mvn clean eclipse:eclipse install
-	.../spring-gae-poc$ cd {module}
+	$ cd {module}
-	.../spring-gae-poc/{module}$ mvn appengine:devserver -Dappengine.port=####
+	$ mvn appengine:devserver -Dappengine.port=####

 For non-Eclipse users:

-	.../spring-gae-poc$ mvn clean install
+	$ mvn clean install
-	.../spring-gae-poc$ cd {module}
+	$ cd {module}
-	.../spring-gae-poc/{module}$ mvn appengine:devserver -Dappengine.port=####
+	$ mvn appengine:devserver -Dappengine.port=####

-Running `mvn clean install` on the root folder of the multi-module project will compile and install all the modules inside.

-## Authors

-Reynald Pader <reynald.pader@cloudsherpas.com>

-Alvin Llobrera <alvin.llobrera@cloudsherpas.com> (Original work)

-Jordan Duabe <jordan.duabe@cloudsherpas.com> (Original work)